racket/rhombus/rhombus/0000-rhombus.md

 ## Definition and declaration macros

-The `definition_macro` form defines a definition macro.
+The `defn.macro` form defines a definition macro.
 It is similar to `expr.macro` in prefix form, except that the name must be an identifier (never an operator), and the result syntax object should represent a block, which is spliced into the definition context where